A history-packed northern Nagano castle town

 Bessho Onsen boasts some of northern Nagano's most impressive temples, including Zenzan-ji, with its picturesque three-tiered pagoda.

-There are many temples around the edge of the town, well worth the walking.
+There are many temples around the middle of the town, well worth the walking.
 The elegant and imposing Kitamuki Kannon Temple located near the village center offers spectacular views from the bell tower.
 Nestled in the woods at the edge of the village, Anraku-ji, the oldest Zen temple in Nagano, boasts the only octagonal three-tiered pagoda in the nation.

 Additional amusements in Ueda